 Whether you are surf-casting, float-tubing or wading, fishing boots and waders can make or break your fly-fishing adventures.
 Good fly fishing boots should be comfortable, stable and have ample traction.

 Streams have slippery surfaces, loose gravel and steep hills that make it difficult to navigate using regular footwear.
-Wearing quality fishing boots help manoeuvre these areas safely and enhance comfort when fishing.
+Wearing quality fishing boots help manoeuvre these areas safely and enhance comfort when fly fishing.

 The discussion below looks at things that anglers should consider when buying wading boots, and the top five best wading boots.
+If you’re looking for full waders then check out our best fly fishing waders article.

 The Type of Sole